 An interdisciplinary study-travel program in Japan.
 During the Fall Term, participants will develop individual research/study projects in conjunction with other Japan-related courses on campus.
 Travel to Japan during the December Break will combine group activities and individual projects.
 Participants will complete longer projects during the optional Winter term seminar.
-Prereq: concurrent enrollment in a Japanese language course, HIST 242, and PHIL 205; or permission of the instructor; M. Schneider, M. Matsuda, W. Young
+Prereq: concurrent enrollment in a Japanese language course, HIST 242, and PHIL 205; or permission of the instructor; C. Kojima, M. Schneider, W. Young

-IIS 390 Senior Seminar STAFF
+IIS 390 Senior Seminar (1/2 or 1) STAFF